 The St. Johns County Public Works Department maintains, preserves and protects the infrastructure resources of the County in the most efficient and effective manner possible.
 Public Works is made up of Engineering Services, Fleet Maintenance, and Road and Bridge.

-The Open Data Portal provides citizens with free access to view, download and use, datasets referencing St. Johns County maintained roadways.
+The Open Data Hub provides citizens with free access to view, download and use, datasets referencing St. Johns County maintained roadways.

 - Services – Service Data from the County's Computerized Maintenance Management System.

 - Projects – Capital Improvements Pavement Conditions and more.

 - Drainage – Storm water asset inventory within the County maintained Right-of-Way.

 - Transportation – Transportation related asset inventory within the County maintained Right-of-Way

 - Traffic – Traffic related asset inventory within the County maintained Right-of-Way.

 - Maps and Apps

 Public Works Divisions